fhellwig/lowdb-session-store/README.md

 ### Options

 - `ttl` - The expiration time for a session in seconds.
 A interval timer runs every ten minutes to purge expired sessions.
 The default value is `86400` (one day).
+- `disablePurge` - Set to true to disable the ten-minute session purge timer (useful for testing).

 ## Session Storage Type